 In addition to paid, owned and earned media, good old-fashioned networking is essential to every PR strategy.
 After all, telling your story face to face puts the “relations” in public relations.

 Sharon Markowitz, marketing manager for the Law Offices of Aaron Katsman in Valley Stream, N.Y., pairs PR giveaways with several networking events the firm hosts each year.
 The firm, which specializes in real estate law, holds events that get local real-estate professionals talking.

 To make the gatherings especially memorable, Markowitz builds all the events around a theme.
-“Last year we did a March Madness networking event, and I gave out a lot of items with a basketball theme,” she said.
+“Last March we did a basketball playoff networking event, and I gave out a lot of items with a basketball theme,” she said.

 If you’d like to take your story on the road, PRNews offers simple steps to help you make industry connections at a networking event:

 - Come prepared with objectives.
 Know what you want to get out of the event.
 Are you looking to meet as many people as possible?
 Or are you looking to forge a relationship with one or two key players in your industry?
 Going in with a plan will help you build the right connections.